 The Last JFK Files

-The public has long suspected that the assassination of President John F. Kennedy in 1963 was a false flag operation.
+The public has long suspected that the assassination of President John F. Kennedy was a conspiracy.
 Lee Oswald claimed he was a “patsy” – but never revealed for which country.
 All government files related to the assassination, by law, should have been released to the public by 2017.

 They weren’t, which continues to confuse and fuel conspiracy theories.